Bailoez/Invictus_Assessment/README.md

 Open file named "Question 4", download & run question4.py

-The program uses the cbpro library in conjunction with the constants.py file to place a BTC limit order.
-First an authentication is created in main() which uses an API url (sandbox in coinbase pro).
+The program uses the cbpro library in conjunction with the constants.py file using a simple strategy to place a BTC limit order.The program first an authentication is created in main() which uses an API url (with sandbox coinbase pro).
 An initializer is created for tradingSystems and the program continues to define main functions that will be required.
-Main functions include: Execute trade action (buy or sell), view coinbase account, view order id and obtain current price of bitcoin.
+Main functions include: Execute trade action (buy or sell), view coinbase account, view order id and obtain current price of bitcoin for reference.
+Buy and sell orders were recorded and stored in text file labelled order.txt.